 If the only prayer you ever say in your whole life is thank you, that would suffice. – Meister Eckart

 Several hundred of the University’s graduates express their impulse to give by offering much-needed volunteer support for the classes during the academic year through the Assisting and Reading Programs.

-Another example of answering the call to give is the student-led initiative, SpiritWalk, a yearly event whose purpose is to raise funds for USM’s Tuition Assistance Loan Program.
-Second Year students volunteer their time and talents for organizing and running this highly successful event that has raised over $100,000 each year in service to supporting those academically qualified prospective students who, absent of financial aid, simply could not attend USM.
-USM’s Tuition Assistance Loan Program is also supported by generous financial gifts received from donors throughout the year.
+Another example of answering the call to give is the student-led volunteer initiative, SpiritWalk, an event whose purpose is to raise funds to assist USM students.
+In the past, this event has raised over $100,000 each year in service to supporting those academically qualified prospective students who could not have otherwise attended USM.

 Another service project is Freedom To Choose, a series of workshops given at the Valley State Prison for Women in Chowchilla, California.
 Twice a year, over 40 volunteers travel north, at their own expense, to spend three days sharing with inmates the Principles and Practices they have learned at USM, thereby passing along the gifts they have received (and continue to receive!) from their USM education.